 For the actual move, no one ever feels adequately prepared.
 In hindsight, it is easy to point out the aspects that could have been covered in pre-move preparation.
 When reading through the notes on comments made by the employees we talked to, their emphasis on preparation resonates through.
 So many praised every effort they made to prepare more, and never did any regret any redundant preparation before moving day.

 Kris Hughes’ company ProjectManager.com had their talent director handle all aspects of the move, a process he says took her 4 months.
 Sue Spiry of Market Mentors LLC advised office movers to “label everything”; in her move, “Every box and item was labelled with where it needed to go in the new space, so we didn’t have to rip open boxes to see where they should go.”

 Adequate preparation helps ensure any business transitioning to a new office space also has to keep the continuity of their business operations in mind.
 Losing productivity adds a financial toll to the move beyond the normal moving expenses.
 Some employees said they anticipated losing days of productivity, but others were frustrated that they were not able to hit the ground running in their new office to the full extent of their ability.

-For multiple employees we talked to, the most important logistic to have determined as early as possible was internet service.
-Access to the web is a universal key for productivity, and losing that would affect nearly every employee at every line of work in this world.
+For multiple employees, we talked to, the most important logistic to have determined as early as possible was internet service.
+Access to the web is a universal key to productivity, and losing that would affect nearly every employee at every line of work in this world.